Why Does Prescription Of My Glasses Vary At Different Clinics?

 Are My Prescriptions For Eyeglasses And Contact Lenses The Same?

 No, they aren’t the same.
 While both prescriptions show farsightedness, nearsightedness, and astigmatism (if applicable), a contact lens prescription contains additional information due to the lenses’ location on the eye’s surface.
-Your eyeglasses, on the other hand, are roughly 10 to 12 millimeters (mm) from your eye surface.
+On the other hand, your eyeglasses are roughly 10 to 12 millimeters (mm) from your eye surface.

 So, What Exactly Does “20/20 Vision” Imply?
 Is It Still Possible For Me To Attain That?